adn-rb/adn/README.md

   another_user.is_following
   # etc ...

-  # Alternatively access everying in it's raw return format (converted to a Hash) by accessing the
+  # Alternatively access everying in its raw return format (converted to a Hash) by accessing the
   # ADN::Users and ADN::Post module methods

   # Users